eja/wikilite/README.md

 * Check the available options: `./build/bin/wikilite --help`

 ### Pre-built Binaries & Android App
-Pre-compiled binaries for Linux, macOS, Windows, and Android are available in the [latest release](https://github.com/eja/wikilite/releases/latest).
+Pre-compiled binaries for Linux, macOS, and Windows are available in the [latest release](https://github.com/eja/wikilite/releases/latest).

 A native [Android application](https://github.com/eja/wikilite/releases/latest/download/wikilite-android.apk) is also available in the releases.
 *   **External Storage Support**: If a `wikilite.db` file is already present in the external SD card, the Android app will detect and use it directly.